mattermost/docs/source/channels/make-calls.rst

 Mattermost Cloud users can start calling right out of the box.
 For Mattermost self-hosted deployments, System Admins need to enable the plugin and adjust configurations `in the System Console </configure/configuration-settings.html#calls-beta>`_.

 To start a call, select **Start call** in the channel header.
 Any active team member in the channel can join a call, whether it's a public or private channel.
 If someone from outside of the organization wants to join a call, you'll need to provide them with a guest account, and add them to the channel.
-Users who are archived or not registered won't be able to join a call.
+Users who are archived or not registered can't join a call.

 You can share a call's link to use in a meeting request or share with other team mates.
 The link is unique to each channel, and contains the channel's ID, so it doesn't change between calls.
 Use the ``/call link`` slash command to generate a shareable link.